Turtledover/DistributedMarket/README.md

 1. Submit MNIST data convert job with API: http://localhost:8000/services/job/submit/?entry_file=hdfs%3A%2F%2F%2Fuser%2Froot%2Fmnist%2Finput%2Fcode%2Fmnist_data_setup.py&archives=hdfs%3A%2F%2F%2Fuser%2Froot%2Fmnist%2Finput%2Fdata%2Fmnist.zip%23mnist&app_params=--output%20mnist%2Foutput%20--format%20csv&name=MNIST%20Data%20Convert
 2. Use job list API to get the job status: http://localhost:8000/services/job/list/

+## Setup on real machines
+Follow these instructions to setup the central server on a real machine.
+This will allow you to setup the DistributedMarket system on your own machines.
+You could follow the instructions at https://github.com/Turtledover/Desktop-Application to connect any number of client to server.

+### Initialize the cluster and the central server
+On the machine that you would like to use as the master server, go to the directory of the project.
+Execute `./install.sh` with root permission.
+This will automatically install required files for Spark, Hadoop, Django, Postgres and TensorFlowOnSpark.
+This will also setup the Spark and HDFS/YARN cluster, and setup the Django server on this machine.

+### Start the server
+On the central server, run `./scripts/start_central_server.sh`.
+This will start the Spark and HDFS/YARN cluster, and start running the Django server.

+### Uninstall the system
+To uninstall the system from the central server machine, run `./uninstall.sh`

 # DB model design
 1. User
    - User_id (uuid (random hash 32))